List of ecclesiastical parishes in the Diocese of Bath and Wells: Archdeaconry of Wells

-The archdeaconry covers the majority of Mendip, the eastern halves of Sedgemoor and South Somerset, as well as small sections in neighbouring districts in Somerset, Dorset and Wiltshire.
+The archdeaconry covers the majority of Mendip, the eastern halves of Sedgemoor and South Somerset, as well as small sections in neighbouring districts in Dorset.
 Wells Cathedral is within the geographic extent of the archdeaconry, but is excluded from it.
 The Archdeacon of Wells is Anne Gell.

 Deanery of Axbridge

 The deanery is split between Sedgemoor and Mendip, and also includes one civil parish in North Somerset.